-Also known as high frequency traders or scalpers, day traders profit from investing quickly and precisely.
+Also known as high-frequency traders or scalpers, day traders profit from investing quickly and precisely.
 A day trader is in all cash at the end of each day and may only hold an investment for a few seconds.
-Some high frequency traders may use bots or automation software to execute multiple trades every second.
+Some high-frequency traders may use bots or automation software to execute multiple trades every second.
 Institutions and market makers trade this way although retail traders can use these tools as well.

 If you are going to day trade, you need to have the ability to move quickly within the market.
 Scalpers take profits and losses quickly.
 The forex market has less volatility than traditional securities, but it’s still there.
-High frequency traders don't want the market to move in a significant way in either direction during a trade.
+High-frequency traders don't want the market to move in a significant way in either direction during a trade.

 Over the course of days or weeks, a currency may trade within a range or begin a trend.
-A range creates support and resistance levels that give signals when to buy and sell.
+A range creates support and resistance levels that give signals about when to buy and sell.
 Currency trends are directional and a good investor can profit from an up or down movement.

 Trend traders are also called mid-term traders.
 The length of time they hold an investment is usually longer than the day trader.

-Long-term traders look to profit from knowledge of the macroeconomic conditions behind forex prices.
+Long-term traders look to profit from the knowledge of the macroeconomic conditions behind forex prices.
 Investors who trade forex this way may hold an investment for a few years if necessary.
 Markets have more time to move and long-term traders are looking for larger profits.

 Long-term traders are not concerned with daily news.
 They actually look for news items that shake currencies away from their rightful place.
 The short-term shock gives the investor a chance to profit from the irregularity in the price.